Isla Vista attacks: Shootings and vehicle attacks

 Rodger continued driving, struck a man with his vehicle, and knocked him into the air.
-While driving on Trigo Road, Rodger arrived at a pizza restaurant called Pizza My Heart and opened fire on a couple exiting it.
+While driving on Trigo Road, Rodger fired at and wounded a couple exiting a Pizza My Heart restaurant.
 The man was shot in the left arm and the woman was shot in her upper-right forearm.
 The man ran in the opposite direction while the woman ran back into the restaurant.
 Rodger fired shots into the restaurant before speeding away.
 Driving on the wrong side of the road in Embarcadero del Norte, Rodger shot a female cyclist in the right thigh.
 He then encountered a woman walking alone.
 Rodger called out: "Hey, what's up?", making the woman acknowledge him as she continued walking.
 (Note: Attributed to multiple references:) He raised a gun from his car window, leading the woman to initially believe it was an airsoft gun, then shot at her numerous times, narrowly missing her head, and prompting her to run away and scream for help.
 (Note: Attributed to multiple references:)